What are tax havens, and how do they work?

 Those who benefit include:

-- Corporations: Companies that use tax havens also enjoy lower tax rates.
-For example, Apple uses Ireland as a tax haven, saving them up to $65 billion in taxes, according to the Corporate Finance Institute (CFI).
+Corporations: Companies that use tax havens also enjoy lower tax rates.
+For example, Apple chooses to base some operations in uses Ireland reportedly to save up to $65 billion in taxes, according to the Corporate Finance Institute (CFI).

 What countries are tax havens?